slarmoo/.github/profile/html/introduction/introduction.md

 ## ☑ Assignment

-Create a fork of this [codePen](https://codepen.io/leesjensen/pen/abKYRqN) and experiment.
+Create a fork of this [codePen](https://codepen.io/leesjensen/pen/abKYRqN) and alter it as follows:

+1. Add a header element.
+Add a h2 element that contains your name.
+1. Add an img element to the main element that contains an image on some other website.
+1. Add a footer element.
+Put a hyperlink in the footer that points to your GitHub repository.

 When you are done submit your CodePen URL to the Canvas assignment.